assarbad/Tasmota/README.md

 <img src="/tools/logo/TASMOTA_FullLogo_Vector.svg" alt="Logo" align="right" height="76"/>

+> ## Note
+>
+> NB: this fork contains just the six changed files over the v6.7.1 tag which were modified for the Delock 11826 firmware.

 # Sonoff-Tasmota
 Alternative firmware for _ESP8266 based devices_ like [iTead](https://www.itead.cc/) _**Sonoff**_ with **web UI, rules and timers, OTA updates, custom device templates and sensor support**.
 Allows control over **MQTT**, **HTTP**, **Serial** and **KNX** for integrations with smart home systems.
 Written for Arduino IDE and PlatformIO.